ARMmbed/mbed-os-5-docs/docs/reference/build_rules.md

 ### `.mbedignore`

 The `.mbedignore` rules override other rules for excluding files from a build.
-Files matching patters in an `.mbedignore` file are excluded from a build even if a label rule or a test directory would include the file.
+Files matching patterns in an `.mbedignore` file are excluded from a build even if a label rule or a test directory would include the file.

 #### Usage

 You can place an `.mbedignore` file in any searched directory.

-Avoid defining rules that would cross library boundaries as these can lead to side effects or build problems that are hard to find.
+Avoid defining rules that would cross library boundaries because these can lead to side effects or build problems that are hard to find.

 #### Syntax